In 2024, the FDA released its long-awaited final rule that reshapes how U.S. medical device manufacturers manage quality.

 - Focus on defensibility: every change, decision, and audit should be traceable.- Involve IT early - many gaps show up because e-QMS or trace-matrix systems aren’t structured for the new clause models.

-Shifting from QSR to the QMSR, harmonizing with ISO 13485, and managing inspection risks isn’t simple - but it’s a smart investment in compliance resilience and global competitiveness.
+Understanding the differences between QMSR vs QSR an switching from one to the other, harmonizing with ISO 13485, and managing inspection risks isn’t simple - but it’s a smart investment in compliance resilience and global competitiveness.

 At Scilife, we’ve guided many clients through similar global FDA QSR and ISO 134585 harmonization and risk-reduction projects.
 We can support you with: